 - Avoid canned beans as they tend to be high in sodium, additives, and preservatives.
 Rinsing canned beans with water could wash away the additives, but may also wash away some water-soluble nutrients.

 - Presoak beans for at least four hours before cooking.
 It will soften the outer skin making cooking and digestion easy.
-It may also reducethe antinutrients and non-digestible carbohydrates that cause gas and interfere with mineral absorption.
+It may also reduce the antinutrients like phytic acid and lectins and non-digestible carbohydrates that cause gas and interfere with mineral absorption.

 - Germinating and roasting beans can also reduce their antinutrient and non-digestible carbohydrate content (17) (18).